 100-200Km/h with Eventuri intake =12.17 seconds

-Stock Item (Red, Blue & Yellow Carbon/Kevlar - Lead Time Varies)
+Red, Blue & Yellow Carbon/Kevlar - Lead time varies - usually 12-14 weeks

 Please note that we're unable to supply Eventuri Honda products to the following locations: